How to Clean Solar Panels Yourself: Save Money in 2023

 • Identifying the cause of dirt or debris accumulation: Determine why solar panels need cleaning.
 Dust, pollen, bird droppings, and others are examples.

 • Choosing the right solar panel cleaning method: different methods work for different dirt and debris.
-Use a power washer for stubborn dirt, a soft-bristled brush or a sponge for mild cleaning.
+Use a power washer for stubborn dirt, a soft-bristled brush, or a sponge for mild cleaning.

 • Avoiding damage to the panels: Gently clean solar panels without abrasives.
 High-pressure water can destroy panels.